 Scarpa boots have been a leader in the world of mountain skiing, but now a phenomenon is occurring that is becoming more common not only in the mountains but also on the slopes.
-Ken Fujikawa, who participated as a lecturer in a BC skiing experience event hosted by Lost Arrow, the import agent for Scarpa, told us the background to this phenomenon
+We spoke to Ken Fujikawa, who was participating as a lecturer at a backcountry skiing experience event hosted by Lost Arrow, the import agent for Scarpa, to find out the background to this phenomenon

 Ken Fujikawa, nicknamed "Fujiken," is a Scarpa technical rep who has won the SKIMO (ski mountaineering) Japan Championships seven times in a row and also works as a mountain guide and ski school instructor